ivnnbrik/ivnnbrik/README.md

 - 👋 Hi, I’m @ivnnbrik
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning HTML, CSS and JS.
-- 🚀 Looking froward to new projects!
+- 🚀 Looking forward to new projects!

 <!---